hermangroup/docs/introduction/how-to-buy.rst

   https://blocktrades.us

-  BlockTrades is a decentralized exchange designed to facilitate free movement between the Steemit, BitShares, Bitcoin and Dash blockchains.
+  BlockTrades is a decentralized exchange designed to facilitate free movement between the Steemit, BitShares, Bitcoin and Historia blockchains.
   The system is designed to find the best possible instant conversion rate between any two given cryptocurrencies.